-Next, take your scoring tool and with a circular motion, go over the test area with even pressure to lightly puncture the face of the paper.
+Next, take your wallpaper scoring tool and with a circular motion go over the test area with even pressure to lightly puncture the face of the paper.
 Don’t press too hard.
 You are just making light perforations to allow the remover easy access through the wallpaper onto the wall to make sure it is saturated.

 Apply your wallpaper remover to the entire test area.
 Make sure all the wallpaper is wet.

 Wait 15 minutes before you attempt to peel off the paper.
 Trying to get a head start at this point will cause you more work down the road.
-Let the remover solution do its job by sitting on the paper a full 15 minutes.
+Let the remover solution do its job by sitting on the paper for a full 15 minutes.

 2. Protect Furniture, Floors and Electrical Outlets